Get Real-World Experience

 Real funds, real students, real results.

-The Carlson Funds Enterprise (CFE) allows selected number of MS in Finance, MBA, and undergraduate finance students the opportunity to manage approximately $35 million of real investment money.
+The Carlson Funds Enterprise (CFE) allows selected number of MS in Finance, MBA, and undergraduate finance students the opportunity to manage over $50 million of real investment money.
 Guided by the professional director and two academic advisors, student participants take total control of the money management process.
 Not only does the program allow students to learn about real-word investment management, but participants are able to earn competitive returns as well.

 Here are examples of other experiential learning projects in the MS in Finance program: